Driving the Scenic Route Varanger in Norway

 How long is National Tourist Route Varanger?

 The coastal road is totally paved.
 It’s 160km (99 miles) long, running from Varangerbotn to Hamningberg, following the coast towards the ice-cold Barents Sea.
-The Varanger national tourist route was designated in 2012 and it comprises Norway roads E75 and 341.
+The Varanger national tourist route was designated in 2012 and comprises Norway roads E75 and 341.
 The road is narrow in parts and requires careful driving.

 Is National Tourist Route Varanger open?